Trends

 After a few months of thinking and not getting anything done but having my tourist visa extended until fall, I started having random anxiety attacks.
 The first time, I was alone at home at night and I felt I was going to die right there.
 My heart was beating fast, I was sweating and I couldn’t think straight.
 I felt depressed.
 I was crying for no reason.
 Life wasn’t fun anymore.
 I wanted to be home.

-And right there, for the first time of my life, I thought of France as “home” and I suddenly missed my family.
+And right there, for the first time in my life, I thought of France as “home” and I suddenly missed my family.
 I was homesick.
 I just hadn’t recognized the symptoms because they were new to me.

-That fall, I traveled to France.
+That fall, I travelled to France.
 It felt right, and it felt good.
 Sure, tons of things annoyed me (and I was probably very annoying with my newfound Canadian wisdom, the way new immigrants can be when they constantly compare two countries) but being in a familiar environment was comfortable.
 In France, I didn’t have to struggle for words, I knew how the country worked, I was confident when talking to people.

 Life was easy… or so it seemed.
 After a month in France, I was dying to leave again.
 I applied for a Working Holiday Visa and headed back to Canada.

 Eventually, things worked out fine.
-I did graduate from university in France, I did stay in Canada and I did survive the immigration process.
+I did graduate from my university in France, I did stay in Canada and I did survive the immigration process.

 The first few days there, I immediately feel very French as I reconnect with my roots—it feels like slipping into an old pair of jeans.
-I catch myself thinking that it would be really nice if Feng and I could rent a place in one of Nantes’ funky neighborhoods.
+I catch myself thinking that it would be really nice if Feng and I could rent a place in one of Nantes’ funky neighbourhoods.
 We could walk to the bakery every day to buy bread and pastries—in fact, we could walk everywhere, like true Europeans.
 We would cook French food, I would enjoy an endless supply of French books and there won’t be so many commercials on TV.
-My family would be at most a few hundreds kilometres away and I wouldn’t have to calculate the jetlag when calling my parents.
+My family would be at most a few hundred kilometres away and I wouldn’t have to calculate the jetlag when calling my parents.
 There would be no blizzards, no humidex.
-There would be no Fox News scaring people and less health and safety guidelines to follow.
+There would be no Fox News scaring people and fewer health and safety guidelines to follow.

 And usually, a few days into the trip, I start missing my life in Canada.